 Bio315: Biological impacts of climate change

 Climate change is one of the most profound problems of our times, influencing every aspect of the world around us.
 This course focuses on biological impacts of climate change, such as changes in species distributions, altered species interactions, phenology (timing of life events), and ecosystem dynamics.
 The implications of these biological impacts for society, including food security, public health and the management and preservation of our natural resources are also discussed.
-This course consists of lectures and weekly dicusssions of scientific articles.
-Additionally, students will develop a translational web page on a topic of their choice (but related to the biological impacts of climate change).
+This course consists of lectures and weekly dicusssions of scientific articles, as well as a group presentation or term paper.

 Bio472: Community Ecology

 Community Ecology is an upper division course covering the ecology of interacting species; both the nature of those interactions (e.g. competition, herbivory) and the patterns that emerge from them (diversity, invasibility, ecosystem function).
 The study of community ecology is particularly relevant to understanding how human actions (elevated CO2, deforestation) affect the abundance and distribution of species in the world around us.
 Class time is composed of lectures and the discussion of primary literature.
 In the lab, we will collect plant ecological data in the field or greenhouse, devoting the entire quarter to one project rather than multiple projects (the topic may change each quarter).
 Lab hours will be devoted to data collection, processing, statistical analyses, and presentations at the end of the quarter.
 We may also go on one or two weekend field trips.

 Bio506: Scientific Manuscript Writing